abpio/abp-commercial-docs/en/Getting-Started.md

 #### Run the HTTP API Host (Server Side)

+{{ if Tiered == "Yes" }}

+Ensure that the `.IdentityServer` project is the startup project.
+Run the application which will open a **login** page in your browser.

+> Use Ctrl+F5 in Visual Studio (instead of F5) to run the application without debugging.
+If you don't have a debug purpose, this will be faster.

+You can login, but you cannot enter to the main application here.
+This is just the authentication server.

+{{ end }}

 Ensure that the `.HttpApi.Host` project is the startup project and run the application which will open a Swagger UI:

+{{ if Tiered == "No" }}

 > Use Ctrl+F5 in Visual Studio (instead of F5) to run the application without debugging.
 If you don't have a debug purpose, this will be faster.

+{{ end }}

 ![swagger-ui](D:\Github\abp-commercial-docs\en\Images\swagger-ui.png)